 Prices of HOYS tickets

 If you would like to spend more than one day at HOYS, it is probably worth looking into season tickets.
 Purchasing a season ticket also takes away the hassle of purchasing tickets for individual performances, plus your purchase guarantees you the same seat for every performance, in the international arena.
-Premium ringside and band A seats are available with your season ticket purchase costing £365 and £309 respectively.
+Premium ringside and band A seats are available with your season ticket purchase costing between £238 and £365 depending on the location of the seat.

-If all you want to do is shop, HOYS have tickets available for access solely to the retail village available Wednesday to Friday which will go on sale closer to the event.
+If all you want to do is shop, HOYS have tickets available for access solely to the retail village available Wednesday to Friday and cost £10 each.

 If you really fancy splashing out on your HOYS trip, why not look at booking some hospitality?
 You are sure to get spoilt rotten with packages including unrivalled views of the Andrews Bowen International Arena, VIP parking for guests, an exclusive champagne reception, exquisite food from a carefully selected menu and much more.
-Prices start at £139 per adult.
-For more information visit: http://hoys.co.uk/hospitality-and-hotels/hospitality/hospitality-prices/
+Prices will be available in due course.
+For more information visit: hoys.co.uk/tickets/hospitality-ticket

 Car parking costs £10 per day